ZubeidHendricks/bruno-ai/RENDER-FIX.md

    ```
 3. Trigger a new deployment

-The updated code now includes a root endpoint handler and improved CORS configuration, which should fix the "Cannot GET /" error.
+The updated code allows the application to start and function even without an OpenAI API key, providing fallback functionality where possible.